ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

   #unset req.http./*  */;
   #unset req.http.Cookie;
 ```
-The Varnish service needs to be reloaded in order for this to take affect.
+The Varnish service needs to be reloaded in order for this to take effect.

 ## Memory Limit
 The default memory limit in Varnish is 256M.
 You may want to increase this, especially if you are using Varnish for Full Page Cache.
 You can do this by changing the value under VARNISH_STORAGE in the file /etc/varnish/varnish.params.